 SRN History

 The Survivor Researcher Network (SRN) was originally formed after the ‘Strategies for Living’ Mental Health Foundation project (1997-2003) and was hosted by the Mental Health Foundation until 2011 when it moved to NSUN.
-SRN has been hosted by NSUN until October 2021, and we are now an independent community interest company.
-The information on this page contains text that was on the SRN page on the NSUN Website:
+SRN was hosted by NSUN until October 2021, and we are now an independent community interest company.

 The network aims to provide mental health service users and survivors who are involved and interested in research with a forum for networking, sharing information and supporting each other.